-His newest book—co-edited with the legendary ROY THOMAS—is THE STAN LEE UNIVERSE, the ultimate repository of interviews with and mementos about The Man who co-created Spider-Man, the X-Men, and so many other immortal characters!
+His 2012 book—co-edited with the legendary ROY THOMAS—is THE STAN LEE UNIVERSE, the ultimate repository of interviews with and mementos about The Man who co-created Spider-Man, the X-Men, and so many other immortal characters!

 Much of the material in this beautifully-designed book is rarely or never-seen material from THE STAN LEE ARCHIVES at the University of Wyoming.
 The STAN LEE UNIVERSE is a must-have treat for anyone interested in popular culture, comics, Marvel—and, of course, the inimitable STAN LEE.

 Raves for THE STAN LEE UNIVERSE:

 “About 50 years ago, Stan Lee began to revolutionize the way comic books were published, and soon he was presiding over an alternate reality, way more exciting than our own, where amazing heroes do incredible deeds.
 Want a tour?
 Danny Fingeroth and Roy Thomas are excellent guides.”

 – DENNIS O’NEIL, legendary writer and editor of Batman and many other characters